Intel-Internship-2025/ai-form-assistant/Contributions.md

 ## 👤 Satakshi Poddar

 ### Core Responsibilities
-- **Problem Area and Requiremnet Analysis**
+- **Problem Area and Requirement Analysis**
   - Studied and analyzed the problem domain in terms of real world standards
-  - Analyzed the key requirements for a Form-Automation System asper market standards
+  - Analyzed the key requirements for a Form-Automation System as per market standards

 - **Translation Module Development**
   - Implemented customized NLLB-200 and PolyGlot based multilingual translation algorithm